sopra-fs23-group-05/Server/README.md

 Let’s play Taboo!

 ## Technologies
-We used React with HTML/CSS and JS for the frontend of the application.
-Further we used:
-- MUI for UI elements
-- QR-Code API to invite people(link)
-- Dictionary API to get definitions of a word(link)
-- Twitter API to share the result(link)
-- Taboo API to get the card data (link)
-- Axios API

 For the backend we used Spring Boot with Java and Gradle.
 Also, we used:
 - Hibernate as database
 - JPA as Database Interface